-- Opening A, Poem Launch, introduces the poem that is used in the first five lessons of this cycle, each time for a different purpose.
+Opening A, Poem Launch, introduces the poem used in all five lessons of this cycle, each time for a different purpose.
 The poem uses the keywords that represent each letter introduced in the cycle.
 The verses incorporate new high-frequency word(s) and words that feature the cycle's new graphemes (letters) and phonemes (sounds) (RF.K.1b).
 Students should each have a copy of the poem, either in a personal poetry notebook or a loose copy in a clear plastic sleeve.
 This not only allows students to follow along during whole group instruction throughout the week but also carries over to small group instruction and independent activities.
 In addition, it serves as an ongoing collection of texts that they can "read," even if the student cannot yet decode.
-If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Time A, Getting to Know Letters (Part 1) begins with a reveal of the three letters in this cycle: "d," "f," and "l."
+If materials management is a concern at this point in the year, consider working toward this in future cycles.

+- During Work Time A, Getting to Know Letters (Part 1) begins with a reveal of the two letters in this cycle: "k" and "y."
 As students "meet" the letter, guide them to explore the following about each letter: its shape (formation), its name (grapheme), its sound(s) (phoneme), and a consistent keyword that represents the letter.
-Important notes about each letter: "f" and "l" are continuants, meaning the speech sound is produced with an incomplete closure of the vocal tract.
-The letter "d" is a stop consonant, meaning the vocal tract is blocked off when it is pronounced, stopping airflow.

-- Every letter of the alphabet has an associated story (see Reading Foundations Skills Block Overview for details; the actual stories can be found in the Learning Letters Book).
+Important notes about each letter: "y" is a continuant, which means the speech sound is produced with an incomplete closure of the vocal tract; "k" is a stop consonant, which means the vocal tract is blocked off when it is pronounced, stopping airflow. - Every letter of the alphabet has an associated story (see Reading Foundations Skills Block Overview for details; the actual stories can be found in the Learning Letters Book).
 Given time constraints, only the stories of the vowels and digraphs are addressed in relevant whole group lessons.
-If time allows, consider reading the actual Letter Stories: "d," "f," and "s."
+If time allows, consider reading the actual Letter Stories: "k" and "y."
 Or consider reading them during another portion of the day (such as differentiated small group instruction or as a separate read-aloud).
 The use of story could be particularly powerful for students with little to no alphabetic knowledge, providing a meaningful association to a letter's sound, name, and formation (see Reading Foundations Skills Block Overview for more information).
 Once the students have "gotten to know" each letter, they (with support) generate new words that represent the phoneme (sound) in the beginning or end of the word (RF.K.1d, RF.K.3a). - The Letter-Sound Chant is an ongoing routine that reinforces taught grapheme (letter) and phoneme (sound) connections and keywords.
-It also connects the keyword and phoneme in students' memories to support quick recall for decoding and encoding (RF.K.1d, RF.K.3a).
-During Work Time B, the chant is continued with "d," "f," and "l."
+This chant connects the keyword and phoneme in students' memories to support quick recall of phonemes for decoding and encoding (RF.K.1d, RF.K.3a).
+During Work Time B, the chant is continued with "k" and "y."

 - During previous cycles, students practiced following along with a shared text.
-Students continue this throughout the module with each new cycle poem. - During Cycles 1-6, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," and "i."
-Review of these graphemes and phonemes is woven through the Cycle 7 poem and Letter-Sound Chant.
+Students continue this throughout the module with each new cycle poem. - During Cycles 1-7, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," "i," "l," "d," and "f."
+Review of these graphemes and phonemes is woven through the Cycle 8 poem and the Letter-Sound Chant.

 ■ In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I practiced making the sound for 'd,' which is /d/.
-When I see that letter in a word, I know I have to make that sound").
+Throughout the module, guide students toward more specific responses (example: "I practiced making the sound for 'k,' which is /k/").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).